-To: Governing Board Members

-From: J. Timothy Beirnes, CPA, Inspector General, Office of Inspector General G
+From: J. Timothy Beirnes, CPA, Inspector General, Office of Inspector General

-Date: December 8, 2020 V
+Date: November 22, 2021

-Subject: Approved Audit Plan for Fiscal Year 2020-2021
+Subject: Approved Audit Plan for Fiscal Year 2021-2022 and Long-Term Audit Plan for Fiscal Years 2023-2027

-I am pleased to present our Approved Audit Plan for Fiscal Year 2020-2021.
+I am pleased to present our Approved Audit Plan for Fiscal Year 2021-2022 and Long-Term Audit Plan for Fiscal Years 2023-2027.
 The development of the plan was shaped using a systematic approach to help us decide what audits need to be done.
 The planning process helps us to develop the theme for our audits and identify an appropriate mix of various types of audits.
 The audit plan helps us to determine how we can best allocate our resources and capitalize on our individual strengths.

 Effective audit planning is crucial to the success of the Inspector General's Office.
 Our planning process involves understanding our responsibility, recapping where we have been, and identifying the auditable universe and the risks associated with various programs and activities.
 The Internal Audit Charter requires the Audit and Finance Committee to approve the final annual audit plan.
-The audit plan was approved by the Audit and Finance Committee on November 8, 2020.
+The Audit Plan for Fiscal Year 2021-2022 and Long-Term Audit Plan for Fiscal Years 2023-2027 was approved by the Audit and Finance Committee on November 10, 2021.